hknd23/idcempy/docs/idcempy_tutorial.rst

 - AIC: Akaike information criterion.
 - vcov: Variance-covariance matrix.

-You can, for example, print the AIC as follows.
+For example, AIC can be printed as follows.

 .. testcode::